 264 is the tournament record score which is held by Schwartzel himself.
 He also boasts the biggest margin of victory in the history of the tournament, winning by 12 shots in 2012.

-4 Major winners have also won the Alfred Dunhill Championship.
+4 Major winners have won the Alfred Dunhill Championship.
 Schwartzel and Australian Adam Scott have both added The Masters to their successes at Leopard Creek.
-The 2002 Champion Justin Rose has gone on to amass several titles, including the 2013 US Open.
-The most decorated of all Alfred Dunhill Championship winners is local favourite Ernie Els.
-The Big Easy has four Majors to his name, winning both the US Open and Open Championship and two occasions.
+The 2002 Champion Justin Rose won the US Open in 2013, while most decorated of all is local favourite Ernie Els.
+The Big Easy has four Majors to his name, winning both the US Open and Open Championship on two occasions.

 6 South Africans have won the Alfred Dunhill Championship, with Richard Sterne, Garth Mulroy, Branden Grace and Brandon Stone joining fellow countrymen Schwartzel and Els in lifting the iconic Leopard trophy.